andrewcbuensalida/debezium-mongo-java-mysql-docker-mapbox-mbta-module-16-mit/instructions.md

 `mvn compile exec:java -Dexec.mainClass="com.mongodb.quickstart.HelloMongoDB"` just to test if it compiles

-`mvn compile exec:java -Dexec.mainClass="com.mongodb.quickstart.Connection" -Dmongodb.uri="mongodb://some-mongo:27017"`
+`mvn compile exec:java -Dexec.mainClass="com.mongodb.quickstart.Connection" -Dmongodb.uri="mongodb://some-mongo:27017"` just to test the connection to mongo

 After you have installed the nano text editor, navigate to the following folder from the javamaven container bash prompt:
 /java-quick-start/src/main/java/com/mongodb/quickstart